mroberts1/BOOTSTRA.386/manual/index.md

 The day continues with diligence and we return to the office in the early afternoon.
 The Compaq stays in my trunk.
 It's a fine temporary home.

 Thomas excuses himself for a smoke break and I go inside to meet with the rest of the team.
 I haven't disclosed this elsewhere but we have 16 people total.
 In negotations with the editors decided to exclude 12 for a variety of reasons, mostly because this text is long enough already.
 Regardless, I mention it here because I have a lot on my plate.
-There's QA, documentation, the device drivers team, I had completely forgotten to loop back in with Thomas.
+There's QA, documentation, the device drivers team, I completely forgot to loop back in with Thomas.

 But then, the next day, he didn't come in.
 This happens occasionally.
 Employees can dissappear for a day.
 They can tell people and then we forget or they might get sick or have car issues and can't reach us ... but two days, that's when we get worried.
 I went around with one of those unnamed people that day to do my demo, someone from the documentation team.
 It was fine.
 Not as good as Thomas, but fine.